kernel-krunch/nvim-starter-kit/README.md

 │       │   └── plugins
 │       │       ├── autopairs.lua               # Plugins can be added / removed from Neovim by
 │       │       ├── ...                         # adding / removing plugin files to this directory
-│       │       └── vim-tmux-navigator.lua
-│       ├── init.lua                            # This is the main Neovim configuration file
-│       └── lazy-lock.json                      # This locks your plugins to specific versions/commits
+├── init.lua                            # This is the main Neovim configuration file │       └── lazy-lock.json                      # This locks your plugins to specific versions/commits
 ├── .mime.types                                 # Fixes a Linux/Firefox issue to view local markdown (optional)
 └── .tmux.conf                                  # This is my tmux configuration (optional)